ScientificComputingCharite/configs/docs/charite.md

 WS thanks the SC HPC Team for their support and guidance in creating this profile.

+## 1. Requesting Access / Onboarding

+The Charité internal user documentation/wiki requires a Charité GitLab account.
+To request access:
+1. Email sc-hpc-helpdesk@charite.de to request access to the Charité HPC.
+This initiates the onboarding process.
+2. If you do not have access to git.bihealth.org, contact health-data@charite.de to request GitLab access for the [Charité HPC User Documentation and Onboarding Guide](https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/home).

-## 3. Running nf-core pipelines on the Charité HPC
+## 2. Running nf-core pipelines on the Charité HPC

 > [!CAUTION]
 > Do not attempt to launch Nextflow on frontend nodes.
 The memory on the frontends is restricted to **1 GB** per user.
 Your session will get killed (see [Frontend Memory Restrictions](https://git.bihealth.org/charite-sc-public/sc-wiki/-/wikis/faq/frontend-restrictions)).
 Additionally, Apptainer is not installed on frontend nodes, which will result in using the profile to fail immediately.